 The week leading up to Christmas will continue to see a surge in BOPIS orders, as well as last-minute mobile purchases.
 However, inventory issues are likely to persist this week as many retailers stocked up early; be sure to keep your website updated with what you have in stock and offer alternatives for popular sold out items.

 Finally, deep discounts on post-holiday inventory will influence the “Me-Buy” week following Christmas and leading up to New Year’s.
 Consider changing your promotional language to highlight your sales and cater to your high-value customers’ self interest.

 Methodology Behind Our E-Commerce Forecast

 Since 2013, NetElixir has been releasing our E-Commerce Holiday Calendar to forecast the day-by-day online sales volume to help marketers create an effective holiday strategy.
 We aggregate and analyze weekly data of website visits, website sales, channel-wise investments, and CPC data across different retail industries within our dataset.
 We track this data throughout the year, segregating based on device, and compare it to the previous years’ week-wise key metrics.
 Using our proprietary customer analytics technology, LXRInsights, to track and analyze the real-time weekly data.

 Our forecasting model offers a significant weight (15%) to back-to-school data to predict holiday sales.
 The model also places 20% weightage on the prior-year holiday trends and emphasizes inflection points, if any.
-For this year, we have factored in the impact of the pandemic on the 2020 holiday season and the significant increase in e-commerce sales, search, and activity that the pandemic influenced.
+As we see 2022 as the first “real” post-pandemic holiday season, we expect customers to spend more to create a memorable holiday experience for themselves and loved ones.